vallode/birdsarecool/readme.md

 Api has one endpoint: `/bird.json`
 It returns a json with a random bird url

+It can accept the argument `file` set to whatever extension you want as an example: `/birds.json?file=gif` will return only gif images from the archive
 ## Local

 `git clone https://github.com/vallode/birdsarecool birdsarecool`